Herder Memorial Trophy

 The Herder Memorial Trophy, colloquially known as the Herder, is the championship trophy awarded annually to the senior ice hockey champions of Newfoundland and Labrador, Canada.
 The original cast silver trophy was donated in 1935 by The Evening Telegram newspaper, on behalf of the Herder family, as a memorial to five brothers who played hockey in St. John's.

-First presented in 1935, the Herder Memorial Trophy has been awarded 86 times.
+First presented in 1935, the Herder Memorial Trophy has been awarded 87 times.
 The Herder was not awarded in 1942, 1943, 1991, 2020 and 2021.
 The first winner of the Herder trophy was a team from Corner Brook that won the inaugural all-Newfoundland ice hockey championship on March 22, 1935.
 The record of most Herder wins belongs to the teams from St. John's that won the trophy a total of 20 times.
-The most recent Herder champions were the Deer Lake Red Wings on April 5, 2025.
+The 2026 Herder was awarded on April 5, 2026 to the Deer Lake Red Wings.

 History

+Origins

 The idea of a new competition to decide the ice hockey champions of Newfoundland gained momentum in early 1935 as organized hockey spread across the island and hockey teams started to travel and compete in regional championships.
 During a meeting of the St. John's Hockey League on March 5, 1935, it was announced that a trophy, for a championship competition, was to be donated by The Evening Telegram newspaper to be perpetually awarded to Newfoundland's best hockey team.
-The Herder would become emblematic of ice hockey supremacy in Newfoundland and Labrador.The Evening Telegram was published by a member of the Herder family since the founding of the paper in 1879 up until the retirement of Stephen Herder in 1993.
+The Herder would become emblematic of ice hockey supremacy in Newfoundland and Labrador.
+The Evening Telegram was published by a member of the Herder family since the founding of the paper in 1879 up until the retirement of Stephen Herder in 1993.
 The Telegram has played an integral role in the promotion and sponsorship of the Herder Championships.

+First all-Newfoundland championship

-The inaugural all-Newfoundland championships took place in St. John's at the Prince of Wales Rink on March 21 and 22, 1935 between Corner Brook, the western hockey champions, and the Guards from the St. John's Senior League that won the Avalon hockey championship.
+The inaugural all-Newfoundland championship took place in St. John's at the Prince of Wales Rink on March 21 and 22, 1935 between Corner Brook, the western hockey champions, and the Guards from the St. John's Senior League that won the Avalon hockey championship.
 This was the beginning of a new chapter in the history of Newfoundland hockey.

 The St. John's Guards earned the right to represent the Avalon Peninsula by first defeating St. Bon's in a 2-game series to become St. John's city champions, and then by toppling the Bay Roberts Rovers in a 2-game, total goal series.
 The All-Newfoundland championship match-up was then set; the Guards of St. John's would play host to the Corner Brook All-Star Team.
 Fans in St. John's eagerly awaited the arrival of the Corner Brook team.
 Tickets to the 2 games were sold out quickly.
 Corner Brook edged the Guards 1–0 in Game 1, and was victorious in Game 2 by a 4–2 margin to become the island's top team, and first Herder Memorial Trophy Champions.